 It concerns work such as installing, servicing, repair and maintenance, leakage control, decommissioning, and recovery.

-A Dutch personal F-gases certificate is valid in all EU countries.
+A Dutch personal certificate is valid in all EU countries.
 Do you want to check if someone has a Dutch personal certificate?
 You can do so with the Central Register of Technical Services (Centraal Register Techniek, in Dutch).

 Company F-gases certificate